 numbers gradually grows, many young players continue to struggle.
 Only 24 percent of LGBTQ youth say they play a school sport, compared to 68 percent of all youth nationally, according to a report from the Human Rights Campaign.

 It is estimated that the 35 years old soccer player has a net worth of $3 million.

-Ashlyn Harris is an American soccer player who plays as a goalkeeper for the United States women's national soccer team and NWSL club Orlando Pride.
+Ashlyn Harris is a former American soccer player who played as a goalkeeper for the United States women's national soccer team.

 Harris has won many team as well as individual awards.
 She was also awarded the NWSL Goalkeeper of the Year in 2016.